eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. After a data request has been created, the eligible party uses the EP Web App to search for AIIDA instances matching this data request.
 1. The EP Web App requests the Marketplace Application to run the data request.
-1. The Marketplace Application requests all the AIIDA IPs from the database.
-1. The Database responds with the AIIDA IPs.
 1. The Marketplace Application sends the query of the data request to all the AIIDA instances that are registered in the Database.
 1. The AIIDA instances run the query, and examine if they have data matching the query.
 1. The AIIDA instances respond to the Marketplace Application with the results of the query.